YiJiangFengYun/YiJiangFengYun.github.io/source/_posts/cocos_creator-ios_brower_force_sound.md

 ---

 When Iphone turn on mute setting. game is mute.
-We can keep game unmute by playing first sound loaded using audio DOME element when click first button.
+We can keep game unmute by playing first sound loaded using audio DOM element when click first button.

 ```ts
 //Factory function